-Evaluations (sometimes called Letters of Evaluation, Letters of Reference, or Letters of Recommendation) must be electronically submitted via the Evaluator Portal by the evaluators themselves.
+Evaluations (sometimes called Letters of Evaluation, Letters of Reference, or Letters of Recommendation) must be submitted electronically via the Letters by Liaison Recommender Portal by the evaluators themselves.
 Evaluations cannot be completed or submitted by the applicant or another party on the evaluator's behalf.

 We are not responsible for verifying a evaluator's identity.
 If a discrepancy is found, we reserve the right to contact the applicant or evaluator to investigate and to share the discrepancy without comment with all programs.

 Before You Begin